Feng Shui Consultant in Porto. Feng Shui of Porto, Portugal

 Food, wine – the wood element

 Cakes are the cornerstones of Portuguese food.
 In Porto, you can actually hire a cake connoisseur who will give you an unforgettable cake experience and cake tour (Avant Garde Crew).
-Top cakes to try are Tarde de Amendoa, Bola de Berlim (filled with creme patisserie), Nata de Chila (filled with jam made from fig leaf gourd), Bispo, Tarde de Maracuja, Queque de Cenora (carrot cake).
+Top cakes to try are Tarde de Amendoa, Bola de Berlim (filled with creme patisserie), Nata de Chila (filled with jam made from fig leaf gourd), Bispo, Tarde de Maracuja, and Queque de Cenora (carrot cake).

-Sardines are on almost every menu and there are shops devoted to the tinned versions.
+Sardines are on almost every menu, and there are shops devoted to the tinned versions.
 But if you’re a fish or sardine lover, for the most delicious sardine experience, take the little ferry across the Douro to a sleepy fishing village of Afurada.

 Art and architecture